Senozoid/ZC1-handbook/README.md

 ![banner](Handbook/Handbook_files/banner.png)
   \
 Certain ISPs (like Jio) block _raw.githubusercontent.com_ for some reason.
-This causes the images to not load.
+This causes repository images to not load.
 If you have that problem, use a different ISP, or use a VPN to bypass the block.
 If you can see the banner above, you don't have that problem.

 # Table of Contents